Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

     print 'Number of rows and columns retrieved = (%d, %d)' % (df1.shape[0], df1.shape[1])

-Time to read the sample table is 14.096495 seconds
+Time to read the sample table is 14.096495 seconds.
-Number of rows and columns retrieved = (1000, 21)
+Number of rows and columns retrieved = (1000, 21).

-#### Descriptive Statistics
+### Descriptive Statistics

-Now are ready to explore the sampled data.
-We start with looking at descriptive statistics for the **trip\_distance** (or any other) field(s):
+Now you are ready to explore the sampled data.
+We start with looking at some descriptive statistics for the **trip\_distance** (or any other fields you choose to specify).

     df1['trip_distance'].describe()

-#### Visualization: Box Plot Example
+### Visualization: Box Plot Example

-Next we look at the box plot for the trip distance to visualize the quantiles
+Next we look at the box plot for the trip distance to visualize the quantiles.

     df1.boxplot(column='trip_distance',return_type='dict')

 ![Plot #1][1]

-#### Visualization: Distribution Plot Example
+### Visualization: Distribution Plot Example

+Plots that visualize the distribution and a histogram for the sampled trip distances.

     fig = plt.figure()
     ax1 = fig.add_subplot(1,2,1)